Skip to main content

 Self-Service Password Reset

-Password IconSelf-Service Password Reset (SSPR) is a feature of Microsoft 365 that ensures that, if you ever lose access to your account, you can gain control again.
-It allows you to set up alternative verification methods, so that in the event that your password has been changed or forgotten, you can verify your identity and reset your password – without needing to contact the helpdesk!
+Self Service Password Reset (SSPR) is a feature of Microsoft 365 that ensures that you will never lose access to your account.
+It allows you to set up alternative verification methods, so that if you lose your password, you can verify your identity and reset your password – without needing to contact the helpdesk!

 In this article [jump to a section]: